 And ScootBiz is, without doubt, a far more comfortable experience than any long-haul economy flight we have made in many decades of travelling.

 The low-stress check-in at the airport; gentle loading onto the aircraft; and, so far, the care and comfortable surroundings of the flight have been eye-opening.

 This is one of the roomiest, most modern and advanced planes we’ve experienced; no one has reclined their seat into our faces or clambered over us to use the toilet; there’s plenty of cabin storage; and the ScootBiz environment is an absolute pleasure.

-In short, we’ve traded back-of-the-seat entertainment for a superbly comfortable seat and superior trip in a state-of-the-art plane – all for a comparable price.
+In short, users trade back-of-the-seat entertainment for a superbly comfortable seat and superior trip in a state-of-the-art plane – all for a comparable price.

 To us, it’s a no-brainer.
-ScootBiz is great value and meets all our needs as senior travellers – plus a lot more.
+ScootBiz is great value and meets all our needs – plus a lot more.

 Keep watching for additional reports.

-Note: Our flights for this review are courtesy of Scoot Airlines.
+Note: Our flights for this review were courtesy of Scoot Airlines.
 But, as always, the opinions are fiercely independent.